RAD-140 (Testolone): Results, Before-and-After Pictures, Dosages

 • Smaller increases in fat-free mass compared to anabolic steroids

-• Decrease in endogenous testosterone production
+• Decreases endogenous testosterone

 • Hepatotoxic effects